JowoScript/JowoScript/README.md

 <li>It's getting harder to find work and business competition is getting tougher.
 Do you understand ?</li>
 <li>In the future, business and finding jobs will be more difficult.
 Do you understand ?</li>
 <li>Artificial Intelligence and Robotics will replace yours jobs in the future.
 Do you understand ?</li>
+<li>If you don't have any problem with Muhammad Nurcahyo Pratomo just skip and protected</li>
 </ul>

 ### Legal Rights of Technology Creators | Basic Regulatory Requirements for Registration and Purchase